nuxt/nuxt/docs/3.api/1.composables/use-nuxt-app.md

 ### `payload`

-`payload` exposes data and state variables from server side to client side and makes them available in the `window.__NUXT__` object that is accessible from the browser.

-`payload` exposes the following keys on the client side after they are stringified and passed from the server side:
+`payload` exposes data and state variables from server side to client side.
+The following keys will be available on the client after they have been passed from the server side:

 - **serverRendered** (boolean) - Indicates if response is server-side-rendered.
 - **data** (object) - When you fetch the data from an API endpoint using either `useFetch` or `useAsyncData`, resulting payload can be accessed from the `payload.data`.
 This data is cached and helps you prevent fetching the same data in case an identical request is made more than once.